Subscribe to the Timescale Newsletter

 Looking at the graph, it’s clear that the linear and exponential options aren’t a good fit.
 It boils down to the cubic spline and the piecewise linear fits.
 In fact, both are useful, although for different questions.

-The cubic spline is visually the best historical fit, but in the future (purple section), it trends upward in an intuitively unrealistic way, with the piecewise linear actually producing a far more reasonable prediction.
-Therefore, one has to be very careful when using good historical fits for prediction, which is why understanding the underlying data is extremely important when choosing forecasting models.
+The cubic spline is visually the best historical fit, but in the future (purple section), it trends upward in an intuitively unrealistic way, with the piecewise linear producing a far more reasonable prediction.
+Therefore, one has to be very careful when using good historical fits for prediction; understanding the underlying data is extremely important when choosing forecasting models.

 Time-series data on the Boston Marathon’s winning times with different fitted curves and their forecasts (source)